hafizusman3344mani/blog_app/README.md

 # blog_app

-This is a simple Project in which I have use Clean Archiotecture Pattern and Followed Pure SOLID Principles.
+This is a simple Project in which I have use Clean Architecture Pattern and Followed Pure SOLID Principles.
 => Flutter Bloc
 => Clean Architecture
 => SOLID Principles